Efficient Simulation of High-Level Quantum Gates: Lower-bounds on the Stabilizer Rank

 \section{Lower-bounds on the Stabilizer Rank}

 We now turn our attention to other high-level gates, considering $\ADDGate_\ell$, $\MULGate_\ell$, and $\QFTGate_\ell$, which implement $\ell$-bit addition, multiplication, and Quantum Fourier Transform, respectively.
-These gates play a central role in discrete log and integer factorization algorithms~\cite{Shor1994AlgorithmsForQuantumComputation} and thus their study is well-motivated.
-An $\ADDGate_\ell$ gate can be implemented by a circuit of rank $2^{O(\ell)}$, by gadgetizing the standard adder circuit that uses $\CCXGate$ gates~\cite{vedral1996quantum}.
-Likewise, we can implement $\MULGate_\ell$ via a circuit of rank $\leq 2^\ell+1$, based on \cref{theorem:rank_of_effectful_gate}.
-Thirdly, we can implement a $\QFTGate_\ell$ gate via a circuit of rank $2^{O(\ell^2)}$, by using a standard decomposition~\cite{Nielsen_Chuang2010} to $O(\ell^2)$ $C\RzGate$ gates.

-Observe that each of these three bounds on the stabilizer rank depends exponentially on the number of qubits $\ell$ that the respective gate acts upon.
-This is in contrast to the high-level gates such as $\INCGate_\ell$, for which we obtained upper bounds that are linear in the number of qubits.
-It is thus natural to ask, whether the rank of $\ADDGate_\ell$, $\MULGate_\ell$, and $\QFTGate_\ell$ is indeed exponential in $\ell$.
-We answer this question in \cref{theorem:hyperpolynomial_rank}, which states that these ranks cannot be polynomial assuming $\PneqNP$, while under the Exponential Time Hypothesis (ETH)~\cite{Impagliazzo99complexity_of_k_sat}, the exponent has to be linear in $\ell$ (e.g., it cannot be of the form $2^{O(\sqrt{\ell})}$).
+We show~\cref{theorem:hyperpolynomial_rank}, which states that the ranks of these gates cannot be polynomial assuming $\PneqNP$, while under the Exponential Time Hypothesis (ETH)~\cite{Impagliazzo99complexity_of_k_sat}, the exponent has to be linear in $\ell$ (e.g., it cannot be of the form $2^{O(\sqrt{\ell})}$).

 Our proofs follow a sequence of reductions from 3-SAT, the famous $\NP$-complete problem that is defined as follows.
 Given a propositional formula

 where $a^i_j\in \{x_p,\bar{x}_p\}_{p=1,\dots,k}$, do there exist $x_1,\dots,x_k\in \{0,1\}$ s.t. $\varphi(x_1,\dots,x_k)=1$?
 We say that $\varphi$ has $k$ variables and $\ell$ clauses.
 The Exponential Time Hypothesis (ETH) implies that for any algorithm solving 3-SAT, there are 3-SAT instances over $k$ variables which require $2^{\Omega(k)}$ time.
 As each $x_j$ must occur at least once, we have $k\leq \ell/3 =O(\ell)$, meaning 3-SAT has complexity $2^{\Omega(\ell)}$ under ETH.